GFW PTSD Home | Site Map | Site Search

 A. The person has been exposed to a traumatic event in which both of the following have been present:

-A. The person was exposed to one or more of the following event(s): death or threatened death, actual or threatened serious injury, or actual or threatened sexual violation, in one or more of the following ways:
+The person was exposed to: death, threatened death, actual or threatened serious injury, or actual or threatened sexual violence, as follows: (1 required)

 I do believe this is an improvement and will eliminate certain non-qualifying traumas such as being taunted or receiving threats, and it will make it easier to include those who learn their loved ones have been badly injured, assaulted or raped.
-The fourth criteria helps tort claims against employers who send medics, social workers and reporters into harms way without adequate training or recovery time.
+Also, by removing criterion A.2, the need to experience extreme fear, horror or helplessness at the time of trauma, more professional people will qualify for the diagnosis; soldiers, police, medical personnel, reporters who are trained to react without feeling horror or terror at the time, but who have those emotions after their dangerous work is done.
+The fourth criterion helps tort claims against employers who send medics, social workers and reporters into harms way without adequate training or recovery time.

 PTSD remains PTSD.
 It is an injury to the function of the brain and nervous system, caused by one or more terrible, real, life-altering events.
 It affects otherwise normal people, but it also affects those with pre-existing disabilities.
 PTSD is a significant injury.
 Not every traumatized person develops PTSD.
 Labels do not define people, but they help science move forward and they help deserving people receive benefits.